EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Python installation and integration into MATLAB (Windows)
 ^^^^^^^^^^^^^^^^^^^^

-Please install Python with version 3.7-3.10 at https://www.python.org/downloads/ and check https://de.mathworks.com/support/requirements/python-compatibility.html for the compatibility with your MATLAB version.
+Please check https://de.mathworks.com/support/requirements/python-compatibility.html for the compatibility with your MATLAB version and install Python with version 3.7-3.10.

    .. note::